MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

       command: ["sleep", "3600"]
 ```

-Applying the specification will implement the following TCP Keepalive behavior:
+Applying the specification will implement the following TCP keepalive behavior:

-1. `net.ipv4.tcp_keepalive_time` will configure Keepalive probes to be sent out after 45 seconds of inactivity on the connection.
+1. `net.ipv4.tcp_keepalive_time` will configure keepalive probes to be sent out after 45 seconds of inactivity on the connection.
-2. `net.ipv4.tcp_keepalive_probes` will configure the operating system send 5 unacknowledged Keepalive probes before deeming the connection as unusable.
+2. `net.ipv4.tcp_keepalive_probes` will configure the operating system send five unacknowledged keepalive probes before deeming the connection as unusable.
-3. `net.ipv4.tcp_keepalive_intvl` will set the duration between dispatch of two Keepalive probes as 45 seconds.
+3. `net.ipv4.tcp_keepalive_intvl` will set the duration between dispatch of two keepalive probes as 45 seconds.

-Your pod is now ready to send and respond to Keepalive probes.
+Your pod is now ready to send and respond to keepalive probes.
 To verify the settings, you can execute the `sysctl` command on the pod as follows:

 ```shell
 kubectl exec -it busybox-sysctls -- sh -c "sysctl net.ipv4.tcp_keepalive_time net.ipv4.tcp_keepalive_intvl net.ipv4.tcp_keepalive_probes"